Pebit/youtube-playlist-unavailable-video-lister/README.md

   To recover these, paste the url given on the site [Wayback Machine](https://web.archive.org).
   This site stores older versions of urls and most somewhat popular videos are stored here!
   If the video isn't up, there's a high chance you'll at least find the title and possibly a thumbnail.

+## Thanks for visiting my app and have fun restoring your playlists!
+If any bugs are found feel free to message me
+Discord: "pebitandreiutz" (I will respond in like a day)
+Emai: "andrei.vio.ionescu@gmail.com" (I will respond 1 month later)

 ## (optional) How to create the .exe  ( warning: kinda hard, eta: 15-20mins )
 For the scheptics who don't trust the exe I already built, you can build your own exe file from the source code "youtube_unavailable_scraper.py" by following these steps :
 ### 1. Open PowerShell Terminal inside the folder containing the .py file